NimbusKit/nimbuskit.github.io/_posts/2014-09-19-Pixel-Heart-v2-Research.md

 [![The Salsa Dome](/images/salsadome.jpg)](http://lightatplay.net/)

 I first saw the Salsa Dome in 2013 and thought it was wonderful, but I didn't connect the practicality of the panels at the time.
-After seeing it this year with Pixel Heart v2 churning in the background needless to say a bunch of LEDs turned on my head.
+After seeing it this year with Pixel Heart v2 churning in the background needless to say a bunch of LEDs turned on in my head.

 ## Taking Measurements